Skip to main content

 • TCP Port 9898 must be open inbound into the Peer Agent server and outbound from Nutanix Files.
 This allows the Peer Agent to receive file activity notifications from Nutanix Files.

 • TCP Port 9440 must be open outbound from the Peer Agent server and inbound into Nutanix Files.
-This allows the Peer Agent to access the HTTPS REST-based API built into Nutanix Files.
+This allows the Peer Agent to access the REST API built into Nutanix Files.

 • SMB-related ports must be open outbound from the Peer Agent server and inbound into Nutanix files.
 This allows the Peer Agent to read and write data.